August 26, 2022

 Wherever the context requires “OI Rules” and “OI Regulations” are hereinafter collectively referred to as “OI Regime”.
 Further, any capitalized term not defined herein below shall be interpreted in its general parlance in relation to the subject matter.

 The framework of legislation under OI Rules and OI Regulations has been revised to promote ease in doing business by simplifying the procedures and rationalizing the rules and regulations.
-The OI Regime simplifies the existing framework by reducing the need of seeking specific approvals and thereby minimizing the compliance obligation and related cost on the investors.
+The OI Regime simplifies the existing framework by reducing the need to seek specific approvals and thereby minimizing the compliance obligation and related costs on the investors.

-The OI Rules define the term strategic sector to mean and include energy and natural resources sectors such as oil, gas, coal, mineral, ores etc., start-ups and other sector as the government may deem fit.
+The OI Rules define the term strategic sector to mean and include energy and natural resources sectors such as oil, gas, coal, mineral, ores, etc., start-ups, and other sectors as the government may deem fit.

 Any financial commitment exceeding USD 1,000,000,000 (United States Dollar One Billion) by an Indian entity in a financial year would require prior approval from RBI.

-As per the OI Regulation, an Indian entity can make financial commitment in an overseas entity by (i) lending or invest in debt instruments; (ii) invest in equity capital of any foreign listed and non-listed entity; (iii) issuance of guarantee on behalf of the foreign entity in which such Indian has acquired control; (iv) pledge of shares of the foreign entity in which the Indian entity has made.
+As per the OI Regulation, an Indian entity can make a financial commitment in an overseas entity by (i) lending or investing in debt instruments; (ii) investing in equity capital of any foreign listed and non-listed entity; (iii) issuance of guarantee on behalf of the foreign entity in which such Indian has acquired control; (iv) pledge of shares of the foreign entity in which the Indian entity has made.

-Any investment made by an Indian entity in foreign entity by way of transfer or acquisition of equity shares shall be subject to price arrived at arm’s length basis.
+Any investment made by an Indian entity in a foreign entity by way of transfer or acquisition of equity shares shall be subject to price arrived at an arm’s length basis.